DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 Where this kind of software is used?
 From my perspective and best to my knowledge it's mostly used to orchestrate data processing.
 Let's consider an example where we need to prepare data for reporting layer.
-This process requires talking to many data sources, perhaps migrating data between clouds, then doing transformation and aggregations on transformed data.
+This process requires talking to many data sources, perhaps migrating data between clouds, then doing transformation and then aggregations on transformed data.
 This might be very complex process and it needs to run everyday.
 In this example our DAG could have separate tasks for migrating data, another for doing transformation in the database and yet another doing aggregations and exporting reporting data to external data source.
-Having scheduler in this example gives us many positive points such
+Having scheduler in this example gives us many positive points such as:
-as:

 * Process is defined in single place (hopefully via code)
 * If anything break, you know exactly what to fix and what can be affected by the failure